doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

     If and only if the <span style="color: darkblue;">working table</span> is empty at the beginning of an iteration, the process terminates.

-In Postgres, the recursive term of a CTE supports a subset of the usual SQL querying toolbox.
+In Postgres, the recursive term of a CTE merely supports a subset of the usual SQL querying toolbox.
 Most notably, `ORDER BY` cannot[^goodreason] be used – but it's allowed within subqueries, which makes this particular limitation a non-issue in practice.

 ## Implementation

 Hoping that you've [grokked](http://catb.org/jargon/html/G/grok.html) the general concepts of iterated function systems and recursive CTEs, let's begin implementing our Sierpiński triangle generator in SQL.

-First, we'll need[^hardcode] to define a table to house the three anchor points $$P_n$$ – nothing fancy, we don't even need an `id` column:
+First, we'll need to define a table[^hardcode] to house the three anchor points $$P_n$$ – nothing fancy, we don't even need an `id` column:

 ```sql
 CREATE TABLE anchors (